13 November. Monday, Week 32

 The apostles said to the Lord, "Increase our faith!"
 The Lord replied, "If you had faith the size of a mustard seed, you could say to this mulberry tree, 'Be uprooted and planted in the sea,' and it would obey you."

-This week draws on the Book of Wisdom, the last of the sapiential books to be written.
-Then in the two weeks that follow we will read from the two Books of Maccabees and the Prophecy of Daniel, where the Jews suffered for their fidelity to the Mosaic law in its prescriptions for daily and family living.
-The Book of Daniel, like Maccabees, reflects an era of intense persecution; and particularly in Daniel we have a glimpse of the glorious coming of the Son of Man on the clouds of heaven.
+This week draws on the Book of Wisdom, the last of the Old Testament wisdom books.
+In the following two weeks we will read from the two books of Maccabees and the prophet Daniel, showing how the Jews suffered for their fidelity to the Law in their daily living.
+Daniel, like Maccabees, reflects an era of intense persecution; but it also offers a glimpse of the glorious coming of the Son of Man on the clouds of heaven.

-We are to live with two feet firmly planted on earth.
-The Old Testament often strikes us as a very earthy document, yet no less valuable for that.
-God accepts us whoever we are and wherever we happen to live, whatever may be our family or neighbourhood setting.
-Already in its opening essay, the Book of Wisdom introduces many practical pointers or warnings for this steady positioning of ourselves: seeking integrity of heart; avoiding foolish advice; not putting God to the test; the duty to rebuke injustice; keeping guard over our tongue.
-We note the sense of God's presence within this practical counsel: for God listens to all that is said.
-The Jewish writer in Egypt who composed the book of Wisdom offered his young students a larger setting for their life, with heart and mind sensitive to God's presence within oneself and open to a God-filled universe.
-No place is too small, no question too trifling, nor is any place too immense nor any problem too complex, for the influence of God not to be at hand, helping us.
+We are to live with feet firmly planted on earth.
+The Old Testament is often very earthy, yet no less valuable for that.
+God accepts us wherever we happen to live, whatever may be our life situation.
+The Book of Wisdom offers many practical principles for living: seek integrity of heart; avoid foolish advice; do not put God to the test; rebuke injustice; keep guard over our tongue.
+The Jewish writer in Egypt who composed the book of Wisdom offered his young students a context of meaning for their life, with heart and mind alert to God’s presence and open to a God-filled universe.
+No place is too small, no question too trifling, nor is any place too immense nor any problem too complex, for the influence of God not to be near at hand, helping us.

-Today's gospel tackles one of the most difficult problems among people who are high-minded, trustful and idealistic: how easily they can be scandalized.
-Some will say that such people just need to be more streetwise and hardened to life, but Jesus defends the innocence of others and warns against giving scandal.
-On the other hand, idealistic people often find it difficult to forgive.
-Because virtue comes as second nature to them, they cannot appreciate the force of temptation felt by others, or they are so obsessed with their own criteria of holiness and their own scale of values, that they fail to see the goodness and the different values in the other.
-The inability of such pious folk to forgive may turn out to be a still greater scandal to the less devout, less religious person.
-One's quest for holiness needs to be balanced by faith in God's activity in the lives of others.
+Today’s gospel tackles a common problem people who are high-minded and idealistic: how to avoid being scandalized.
+Some will say that they need to be more streetwise and hardened to life, but Jesus warns against giving them scandal.
+On the other hand, idealistic people often find it difficult to forgive the weakness of others.
+Because virtue comes as second nature to them, they can under-estimate the force of temptation or else be so attached to their own scale of values that they fail to see any goodness in the different values of other people.
+The inability of pious folk to forgive may turn out to be a major scandal to unbelievers.
+One’s quest for holiness needs to be balanced by faith in God’s activity in the lives of others.